paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 (6) Apportionment and allotment of funds under this subsection shall be subject to chapter 13 and [section 1517 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1517&num=0&edition=prelim) and the Congressional Budget and Impoundment Control Act of 1974 ([2 U.S.C.
 621](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section621&num=0&edition=prelim) et seq.).

-(7)

-  (A) The Director of National Intelligence shall provide a semi-annual report, beginning April 1, 2005, and ending April 1, 2007, to the President and the Congress regarding implementation of this section.

-  (B) The Director of National Intelligence shall report to the President and the Congress not later than 15 days after learning of any instance in which a departmental comptroller acts in a manner inconsistent with the law (including permanent statutes, authorization Acts, and appropriations Acts), or the direction of the Director of National Intelligence, in carrying out the National Intelligence Program.
+(7) The Director of National Intelligence shall report to the President and the Congress not later than 15 days after learning of any instance in which a departmental comptroller acts in a manner inconsistent with the law (including permanent statutes, authorization Acts, and appropriations Acts), or the direction of the Director of National Intelligence, in carrying out the National Intelligence Program.

 **(d) Role of Director of National Intelligence in transfer and reprogramming of funds**